Studying and Living for International Students in Spain

 Life as a student in Spain is fascinating and valuable.
 The very first thing you notice and feel when you just step in Spain is the pleasant climate.
 Spain possesses an excellent cultural heritage.
 Another of Spain's major attractions is its infrastructure and top-class healthcare system: up-to-date and outspread.
 Also, Spain has an extended system of interlinked transport modes.

 As a student, you have tons of things running through your mind like accommodation, living expenses and other necessary things.
-Read the post to know about all these things-“Studying and Living in Spain”

 The accommodation arrangements must be made before your arrival.
 There are many accommodation facilities available in Spain for students.
 Various types of housing in Spain for Students are-

 Host Families: Students who come to study in Spain have the option of staying with the host families.
 It is a great opportunity to experience the Spain culture and lifestyle first-hand.

 Dormitories: Many of the Spain Higher education institutions provide dorm housing and on-campus housing to students.
 They are affordable, nearby to the institution and give an opportunity to meet and interact with other students attending the institution.

 Studio Apartments: Studio apartment rentals are available throughout Spain, and are also called as extended-stay hotels.
 They are expensive, but provide many facilities from living space to a bedroom area, a kitchen, on-site laundry facilities, cable TV, telephone and more –all at one price.
 These are accessible for a time span of 30 days to 12 months.

 Apartments/flats: You can even rent your own place.
 Apartments or flats are available throughout Spain.
 These are handled by the private owners.
 The agents can help you find a better flat or apartment.

 The amount of rent in Spain varies depending upon the type of accommodation, location, and amenities provided.